nikhilkalhan92/The-Wrestling-Pub/README.md

 ## Introduction

 Welcome to my first project.
 The website is about a new wrestling bar in the heart of London.
-The website is a simple 3 tab url which will take the user the information they need.
+The website is a simple 3 tab url which will tell the user the information they need.
 That would be About/Menu and Contact me page.

 I, as a big fan of wrestling thought this would be the perfect opportunity to make my first project wrestling based.